Neston: Events

 Neston hosts a weekly market every Friday, offering local produce including fruit and vegetables, meat, fish, cheese and baked goods.

-On the first Thursday of June, Neston annually celebrates Ladies Club Day (known colloquially as Ladies Day or Club Day).
+On the first Thursday of June, Neston annually celebrates Ladies Club Day (known colloquially as Ladies Club).
 This is a unique marching day that has links to the Neston Female Friendly Society during the Napoleonic War.

 Education

 Neston High School serves the local secondary age students.

-Neston Market Initiative
+Neston Market Town Initiative

-From 2006, Neston underwent an assessment to attract more income and tourists, in the form of the Neston Market Initiative (NMI).
+From 2006, Neston underwent an assessment to attract more income and tourists, in the form of the Neston Market Initiative (NMTI).

-The project also included the launch of a new village website.
-The NMI involved improving the 'look' of the village (including new shop fronts) and controversial plans for a new supermarket on the site of Brook Street car park.
+The project also included the launch of a new community website.
+The NMTI involved improving the 'look' of the town centre (including new shop fronts) and controversial plans for a new supermarket on the site of Brook Street car park.
 Work for the new supermarket began in March 2009 with a full archaeological dig being carried out on the car park site before construction work began.
 Work to excavate the site began in August 2009, resulting in the removal of 28,000 cubic metres of earth to allow for the construction of a multi storey car park.
 The new Sainsbury's store was opened on 1 December 2010.